Race Nutrition Planner

 Sodium

-Per liter for long or hot events.
+For long or hot events.
 Most cramping is caused by fatigue, but sodium depletion exacerbates it.

 Don't Bonk